judclark/Differential_Equations/README.md

 # Differential_Equations
-Simple Programs for approximations of first order differential equations using Euler and Runge-Kutta method
+Simple programs for approximations of first order differential equations using Euler and Runge-Kutta method